1. What do you mean by blocks in the blockchain technology?

 3. Consensus: There must be an agreement between all relevant parties before a transaction can be executed.
 This keeps out inaccurate or fraudulent data from the database.

-IBM aspires to be seen as a trusted brand in this market given our position as a neutral technology vendor that is helping companies use blockchain to enable transparency and traceability across their own networks.
+Answer: IBM aspires to be seen as a trusted brand in this market given our position as a neutral technology vendor that is helping companies use blockchain to enable transparency and traceability across their own networks.
 This is truly a solution for the entire food ecosystem, rather than just a handful of companies.
 We are already seeing organizations that never before would have interacted or shared data with one another, see the benefits of doing so with blockchain technology and begin to collaborate.

 IBM announced a broad collaboration with several of the industry’s leading retailers, suppliers, and distributors in 2017.
 Early adopters include Dole, Driscoll’s, Golden State Foods, Kroger, McCormick, McLane, Nestlé, Tyson, Unilever and Walmart.
 This community of innovators and influencers has enabled IBM to better understand how to effectively provide value for the food industry with IBM Food Trust.

 Blockchain can be applied to any use case where participants across a network need to transact with greater trust and where there is no one trusted source that exists.
-Aside from IBM Food Trust, IBM has launched a number of other blockchain initiatives, including a global trade digitization for global supply chains and a cross-border payments solution running on Stellar.
+Aside from IBM Food Trust, IBM has launched a number of other blockchain initiatives, including global trade digitization for global supply chains and a cross-border payment solution running on Stellar.

-The Loyyal platform, built on blockchain, is transforming the loyalty and rewards industry by offering interoperability, multi-branded coalitions, superior liability management and dynamic issuance and redemption options.
+The Loyyal platform, built on blockchain, is transforming the loyalty and rewards industry by offering interoperability, multi-branded coalitions, superior liability management, and dynamic issuance and redemption options.
 Where will blockchain take your company?
 Join the IBM Blockchain Ecosystem to access technical resources and community expertise around Hyperledger and enterprise blockchain development so you can get started on your blockchain transformation.

-35. How will blockchain transform industry roles?_text]Answer:
+35. How will blockchain transform industry roles?

-Blockchain brings amazing new tools that will help streamline specific aspects of jobs that are repetitive.
+Answer: Blockchain brings amazing new tools that will help streamline specific aspects of jobs that are repetitive.
 As soon as we can model in our token specific processes, they will then be used in a seamless way to provide more value to companies so that they can be more efficient.
 We can, therefore, focus on more demanding aspects of the job at hand; strategies, results, decision-making, etc.